 Adopting a rescue dog or cat from a shelter means that you might not know their history when it comes to behavior or previous medical issues.
 Animals staying in a shelter might not feel comfortable expressing their normal personality in that more stressful environment, but don't be discouraged.
 When you adopt a pet from a shelter, they'll need some decompression time to acclimate to their new home and feel secure enough to let their personalities shine!
 Adoption counselors at shelters are a wealth of information in learning about your new dog or cat's needs and how to make that transition period easier.

 Rescue organizations often know more about the regular behavior of their available animals, as they get to see the dogs and cats in a more natural home environment of foster care.
-You can also find rescues dedicated to specific pet populations or issues, such as a particular breed, size, or even senior or special needs pets.
-You can find a breed rescue for almost any breed.
-So, if you want a particular breed, this is a good way to rescue, but still get a certain breed.
+Many rescues focus on specific groups—like certain breeds, sizes, seniors, or special needs pets.
+If you’re searching for a particular breed, you can find a breed rescue for almost any type of dog or cat.
+This is a great way to adopt a rescue dog or cat and still get the breed you want.
 If you have an idea of what you're looking for, adopting a rescue dog or cat may be a faster process than waiting for that particular combination of dog or cat attributes to pop up in the shelter population.

 Breeders

-Professional breeders of dogs and cats are a resource for people looking for particular breed characteristics or behaviors.
+When it comes to finding a new dog, breeders are another popular choice, as 1 in 4 dogs are purchased from professional breeders.1 Professional breeders are a resource for people looking for particular breed characteristics or behaviors.
 Breed rescues will also be knowledgeable about characteristics and concerns about that breed.
 Humans have been breeding dogs to perform different tasks over centuries, while selective cat breeding has grown more popular in more recent times.
-This has led to quite a variety of dogs, with 193 recognized breeds by the American Kennel Club[2], compared to only 42 cat breeds recognized by the Cat Fanciers’ Association[3].
+This has led to quite a variety of dogs, with 193 recognized breeds by the American Kennel Club2, compared to only 42 cat breeds recognized by the Cat Fanciers’ Association.3

 Reputable breeders are careful to breed for temperament and health characteristics, as well as good looks.
 Many also will test for inheritable medical conditions in an effort to prevent these from being passed on to new generations.
 Good breeders invest a lot of time and resources into making sure that their puppies receive the best start to life as possible, and take excellent care to not overbreed their dogs.
 A reputable breeder will work closely with a veterinarian to ensure the health of the puppies and kittens.
 You should expect a rigorous application and screening process to purchase a puppy from a reputable breeder, as they are making sure that their dogs go to homes that are best suited for their breed and are ready for a lifelong commitment.